‘All I want is Music, Music, Music!’

 My original plan was to do a sort of ‘Desert Island Discs’ and pick my six most memorable tunes.
 The list grew very rapidly.
-Here are some memories in the form of tunes and songs that remind me of the fifties and sixties.
+Here are some memories in the form of tunes and songs that remind me of the Fifties and Sixties.
 I tried hard to keep the list short but there are so many that just have to go in.
 Often one song represents many others by the same singer, sometimes several similar singers or groups.
-After a lot of thought, I let it expand to about just under 100, so it will take (at least) three posts.
+After a lot of thought, I let it expand to about just under 100, so it will take three posts.

 In an ambitious attempt to confuse you, they are in (approximately) alphabetical order – with links to appropriate videos!

 Because: I think this hymn is still always sung by the massed voices of the crowd watching the FA Cup Final as it has been for decades.
 Television nowadays concentrates on the pundits.
 (For US readers, it’s just a soccer match, but to us it’s as important as the Superbowl.)
 Even to the non-religious, it has a moving effect.
 This version, by Emeli Sandé, is from the Opening Ceremony of the 2012 London Olympics.

 2. All in an April Evening – By Hugh S Robertson

 Because: It’s one of my all-time favourite pieces of choral music.
 I sang it several times in the choir of St Andrews (about which, more later) We could only sing it in Lent and in the month of April, so it didn’t come every year.
 I don’t think I have seen it performed since then.
 (This version by the Glasgow Phoenix Choir.)

 I have missed out many of my favourite pieces of choral and piano music, which became familiar in later life, so I am glad I could get this one in.

 3. At the Hop – Danny and the Juniors.
 (1957)

 Because: It’s one of the earliest and best – fast moving Rock ‘n Roll.